eigerco/axelar-amplifier-solana/programs/relayer-discovery/README.md

 struct RelayerTransaction {
 	is_final: bool,
-	// TODO: solana supports a series of instructions in a single transaction,
+	// solana supports a series of instructions in a single transaction,
 	// do we want to support that or just use a single instruction?
 	instructions: Vec<RelayerInstruction>,
 }